mwhite4/multiscaleCrossoverPatterning/README.md

 - An example dataset can be found in folder demoDataset.
 - The expected focus and domain components of the example dataset can be found in subfolder demoOutput.
 - Expected run time for all functions will depend on input data size and computer specifications but should be on the order of seconds.

+## Instructions for use
+Each function contains instructions for use.